etangreal/codeviz/README.md

 		ssh -i insecure_key root@<IPAddress>

-		#note: if you have an issue that the key is not secure enough do the following and retry:
+		# NOTE: if you have an issue that the key is "not secure enough" do the following and retry:
-		chmod 600 insecure_key
+		# 	chmod 600 insecure_key

 	# REPEAT-ONCE-MORE: *** SSH-ing INTO THE CONTAINER ***

-	# In the 1st console) start the meteor server
+	# In the 1st console) start the meteor server:

 		cd /vagrant/src
 		mrt

-	# In the 2nd console) start the backend
+	# In the 2nd console) start the backend:

 		cd /vagrant/backend
 		python zrpc-opt-srv.py